The Time Synchronization Challenge

 You can also configure the time zone for the devices.
 Create multiple configurations and distribute them based on the device's location.

-- Create a new configuration in Intune.
+- 1 Create a new configuration in Intune

-- Use the time zone values from the Microsoft documentation: Default Time Zones.
+Use the time zone values from the Microsoft documentation: Default Time Zones

 Conclusion

-- Ensured the Windows Time service is operational and set to start automatically.
+Windows Time service set to start automatically